 This is a biggie.
-Hands-down, your RTW air tickets are likely to be the biggest chunk of change you drop in one place for your trip unless you decide to wing it and buy as you go.
+Hands-down, your round-the-world air tickets are likely to be the biggest chunk of change you drop in one place for your trip unless you decide to wing it and buy as you go.
 So how can you get cheaper flights?
 Book your tickets 4 to 6 months in advance, be flexible on your dates (avoid peak season travel), fly in one direction (no back-tracking), cross the equator less, be willing to connect (flying direct is pricey) and finally my favorite method to employ: fly less.

 The more of your flight-segments you can switch out with overland travel, the happier your budget will be.
 One trick to doing this successfully is the idea of choosing cheap travel clusters wherein you spend substantial time exploring adjacent areas, using mostly overland travel, and maybe some short flights.
 Another way to figure out the cheapest possible route is using online trip-planning tools like Indie to explore different dates, and routes by adding and subtracting flights and overland segments on your itinerary.

 The places you land in will make the biggest difference in your day-to-day RTW travel budget.
 A place to sleep or something to eat in destinations like Australia, Japan, New Zealand and Iceland will cost you multiple times over what they would in Southeast Asia and South America.
 The U.S. and Western Europe are a bit more budget-friendly, but can’t compete with the cheap food and accommodations in Eastern Europe and Central America.

 This does not mean you should avoid more expensive destinations altogether, but consider how many expensive locales you can afford to include, and how to offset them with stays in cheaper destinations.
 There will be other trips, so you don’t have to do it all in one go!

 Jean creates and manages content for BootsnAll from the road and her home base in Barcelona.